-Facilitator2e I think that probably depends on the person.
+Facilitator2e So that one probably depends on the person.
+Interesting.

 Male1 On stammering openly, I find that if I openly disclose my stammer to somebody then after that I can go on to have a fluent conversation with them.
 It's just odd how it works for me.